Stichting-MINIX-Research-Foundation/minix/drivers/lan8710a/README.txt

 --------------------------------------------------------------------------------
 *                           INSTALLATION:                                      *
 --------------------------------------------------------------------------------
-To install LAN8710A for BeagleBone under MINIX you have to edit /etc/inet.conf by adding line: eth0 lan8710a 0 { default; };
+To install LAN8710A for BeagleBone under MINIX you execute 'netconf' as usual.
+Select the LAN8710A driver from the list.
-and changing:
-psip0 { default; };
-to:
-psip1;
 Restart the system and the driver should work.

 --------------------------------------------------------------------------------
 *                                 TESTS:                                       *